zhulibo/BiochemicalArena/README.md

 ## BiochemicalArena

-This is a first-person shooting game, which mainly has an mutation mode.
-It is planned to be released on epic and xbox platforms and supports cross-platform.
+Biochemical Arena is a multiplayer online first-person shooter, the main mode is mutation mode.

 ## github

-Not include "/content" folder.
+Not include "/Content" folder for now.

 ### How to checkout file automatically in rider?
 setting > version control > perforce
-fill in config setting.
+fill in config setting
 setting > version control > directory mappings
-add directory and vcs type.
+add directory and VCS type